kilfour/QuickPulse/Docs/ArteriesIncluded.md

 # Arteries Included
-QuickPulse comes with *only* three build in arteries:
+QuickPulse comes with three built-in arteries:

 ## TheCollector
 This is the artery used throughout the documentation examples, and it's especially useful in testing scenarios.